Focal length: Thin lens approximation

 Determining the focal length of a concave lens is somewhat more difficult.
-The focal length of such a lens is considered that point at which the spreading beams of light would meet before the lens if the lens were not there.
-No image is formed during such a test, and the focal length must be determined by passing light (for example, the light of a laser beam) through the lens, examining how much that light becomes dispersed/ bent, and following the beam of light backwards to the lens's focal point.
+The focal length of such a lens is defined as the point at which the spreading beams of light meet when they are extended backwards.
+No image is formed during such a test, and the focal length must be determined by passing light (for example, the light of a laser beam) through the lens, examining how much that light becomes dispersed or bent, and following the beam of light backwards to the lens's focal point.

 General optical systems

 For a thick lens (one which has a non-negligible thickness), or an imaging system consisting of several lenses or mirrors (e.g. a photographic lens or a telescope), there are several related concepts that are referred to as focal lengths: